The Ultimate Digestive Enzymes Guide

 What are digestive enzymes?

-Enzymes are proteins that your body produces to initiate specific chemical reactions.
+Enzymes are proteins that your body produces to initiate or speed up specific chemical reactions.[1]
 Your pancreas, stomach, salivary glands and the brush border of your small intestine all release enzymes that help break down your food into nutrients that your body can absorb.
-Enzymes also protect your gut by breaking down inflammatory compounds such as lectins, which can contribute to leaky gut.
+Enzymes also protect your gut by breaking down inflammatory compounds such as lectins, which can contribute to leaky gut.[2]
+[3]

 What factors lower enzyme production?